 If you are not sure what amounts you should enter on Form 309, the department has issued a procedure to help you figure out what amounts you should use.
-This procedure is ITP 08-1.
+This procedure is ITP 08-1, Procedure for Calculating Credit for Taxes Paid to Another State or Country by Arizona Resident Individuals.
 To see this procedure, visit our web site at www.azdor.gov and click on legal research and then click on procedures.